brunoreis/palestraGraphQL/PHPGraphQLArticle.md

     [message] => Cannot query field "about" on type "Information".
 ```

 And that's correct.
 We added 'about' to the InformationInput type.
-Now we need to add it to the Information.types.yml:
+Now we need to add it to the Information GraphQL type:

 ```yml
 #Information.types.yml